 No matter what city you’re in, you’ll find plenty of English signage for public transportation.

-What Is the Best City in Taiwan To Live In for You?
+What Is the Most Beautiful City in Taiwan?

 The most “beautiful” city in Taiwan is subjective.
 But many may consider New Taipei City the most beautiful city (or county) due to areas like Tamsui and Wulai.